KnowitJSTSGuild/ui-modeling-with-state-charts/presentation/slides.md

 ---

-# XState is a frameword-agnostic JS/TS-library for creating executable statecharts
+# XState is a framework-agnostic JS/TS-library for creating executable statecharts
 <div class="float-right w-100">

 ```js